SahilZone75/Expense-Tracker/README.md

 # 💰 Expense Tracker

-A sleek and user-friendly Expense Tracker app to manage your income and expenses.
-Track your spending habits and stay on top of your finances with this intuitive app.
+A sleek and user-friendly Expense Tracker webpage to manage your income and expenses.
+Track your spending habits and stay on top of your finances with this intuitive webpage.

 ---